rahulgupta15/generalassemblyemr/README.md

-# generalassemblyemr
+# GeneralAssemblyEMR

-GA team project
+This is a team project conducted in accordance with the software engineering immersive program at General Assembley.

 # Description